Seto53/Itemz/README.md

 1) Have Node.js and NPM installed in your system.
 2) Run npm install in /backend and in /frontend.
-3) To run the Backend enter the /backend directory and run docker-compose up -d and then node main.js.
+3) To run the Backend enter the /backend directory and run 'docker-compose up -d' and then 'node main.js'.
 4) To run the Frontend enter the /frontend directory and run npm start.

 ### Design System